-But then again, sometimes you feel that you should just push yourself and make more of an effort.
-After all you’ve either heard or been told that blogging is a great way (if not the best) online marketing tool for your business.
+Sometimes you feel that you should just push yourself and make more of an effort.
+After all you’ve either heard or been told that blogging is a great (if not the best) online marketing tool for your small business.

 And here lies the problem.